-SALIS-Salzburg International School.
+SALIS - Salzburg International School.
 Our answer to a globalised world.
-Our pupils in the International Programme are enveloped within a unique learning atmosphere where German speaking students study together with students from an international, English speaking background.
-Our school represents an intercultural environment from which our pupils become caring, open-minded and reflective citizens of the world.
+In our International Programme we embed our pupils in a particular learning atmosphere where German-speaking learners study together with children of an international, English-speaking background.
+With over 50 different nationalities, our school is an intercultural environment where we teach our pupils to become open-minded and curious citizens who care for the world they live in.